-Our four Activity Coordinators and two Family Life Center Coordinators at Lurie Children’s are generously supported through philanthropy.
+Our four Activity Coordinators and two Panda Center Coordinators at Lurie Children’s are generously supported through philanthropy.
 Each coordinator brings a unique lens to their work supporting both inpatients and outpatients of all ages.
 Regardless, our coordinators have the same goal — to provide patients and families with positive outlets for experiential learning and happiness in midst of medical treatment.

 “Our coordinators have diverse educational backgrounds and life experiences that bring a lot of depth to patient care,” says Susan Ruohonen, Senior Director of Family Services.
 “They create a collaborative work flow focusing on creativity, innovation, customer service and community partnerships.
 In conjunction with all areas of Lurie Children’s, our coordinators bring opportunities to patient families, while also educating others on the unique nuances of a pediatric healthcare environment.”

 Intentional planning and education are two foundational elements integrated within the role of activity coordinators.
 Otherwise known as “jack of all trades,” their expertise is endless, as they have a purpose behind everything they do.

 Coordinators supervise over 300 volunteers throughout the week, including evenings and weekends.

 “Our coordinators work closely with our volunteers to make certain that there is an ability for human touch, beyond just one person,” says Ruohonen.
 “Volunteers are really an extension of our coordinators.”

 Craft activities and special events with Lurie Children’s departments and outside communities to build an uplifting environment for patients, families and siblings.